 6. Consider a Trickle Charger

 If your car sits in cold temperatures for an extended period — several days in a row — without moving, you may want to buy a trickle charger or battery maintainer.
-Hooking one of these machines to your battery ensures your battery is constantly receiving a small charge, which helps extend its life.
+Hooking one of these machines to your battery ensures it constantly receives a small charge, which helps extend its life.

 Plus, it can raise the battery's temperature to prevent freezing in the winter weather.